openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/arkui-cj/cj-menu-menuitem.md

 # MenuItem

-Used to display specific item entries in a Menu component.
+Used to display specific menu items in the Menu component.

 ## Import Module